Air Fryer Chicken Katsu: Crispy Japanese Cutlet at Home

 Three likely causes: the cutlet wasn’t dried before breading, you didn’t press the panko firmly, or you skipped the flour coat (which helps the egg stick).
 Make sure all three steps are done in sequence.

-Very similar concept — both are breaded, fried thin cutlets.
-Schnitzel uses finer breadcrumbs, while katsu uses panko for a lighter, crunchier texture.
-The sauces are different too.
+Both are breaded, fried thin cutlets.
+Schnitzel uses finer breadcrumbs, while katsu uses panko for a lighter, crunchier texture — if you’re curious about how to achieve that extra crunch, try our panko-coated chicken recipe for a deeper dive.